frablem/frans-free-image-optimizer/README.md

 ## Running

 No build step is required.
 Open `index.html` directly in a browser or serve the directory with any static file server.

+## Version History

+- **v1.1** – Improved SEO with additional meta tags and sitemap support.
+- **v1.2** – Enhanced mobile experience by allowing the tool panel to be hidden on small screens.